A Family-Based Unified and Integrated Early Childhood System

 Market Rate Survey

 One of the requirements of the CCDF is that states must conduct a Market Rate Survey (Section 4.2 of the CCDF State Plan).
-For more information about the Mississippi Department of Human Services Market Rate Survey, please review the Summary Table of Rate Changes, the Market Rate Survey Detailed Report, and the Notice of Final Market Rate Survey Detailed Report.
+For more information about the Mississippi Department of Human Services Market Rate Survey, please review the Summary Table of Rate Changes, the Market Rate Survey Detailed Report, the Notice of Final Market Rate Survey Detailed Report, and the MDHS Sliding Fee Scale and Family Co-Payment Fees.